bpowers/sd.js/README.md

   RTEST test/test-models/samples/teacup/teacup_w_diagram.xmile
   RTEST test/test-models/samples/bpowers-hares_and_lynxes_modules/model.xmile
   RTEST test/test-models/samples/SIR/SIR.xmile
-Makefile:121: recipe for target 'rtest' failed
-make: *** [rtest] Error 1
 ```

-The standalone sd.js library for use in the browser is available at `sd.js`
+The standalone sd.js library for use in the browser is available at
-and minified at `sd.min.js`, and includes all the dependencies (Snap.svg,
+`sd.js` and includes all required dependencies (Snap.svg and
-Mustache and Q).
-For use under node, `require('sd')` should simply use the
+Mustache).
+For use under node, `require('sd.js')` to simply use the
-CommonJS modules in the `lib/` directory.
+CommonJS modules built in the `lib/` directory from the original
+TypeScript sources.

 TODO
 ----

-- implement Smooth1/3 and friends
 - ability to save XMILE docs
 - ignore dt 'reciprocal' on v10 and < v1.1b2 STELLA models
-- add-back (basic) isee compat support
 - intersection of arc w/ rectangle for takeoff from stock
 - intersection of arc w/ rounded-rect for takeoff from module
 - logging framework